-Most pneumatic forklift tires are air-filled.
+Most pneumatic tires are air-filled.
 However, some are made with solid rubber wrapped around a steel band.
 The solid type is designed to withstand nail punctures and other sharp objects.
-This makes them ideal for work areas that have a lot of debris on the ground, such as a construction site or lumber yard.
+This makes the tires ideal for work areas that have a lot of debris on the ground, such as a construction site or lumber yard.

 Pneumatic forklift tires require a larger frame than cushion tires.
 As a result, they tend to cost more.
 However, their ability to work on a variety of surfaces justifies the higher price.

-Cushion tires are made with smooth, solid rubber that fits around a metal band.
-They tend to be smaller than pneumatic tires, and usually cost less.
-They’re also easier to maintain.
-However, their traction isn’t as good as pneumatic tires, especially when used outdoors.
+Furthermore, cushion forklift tires are made with smooth, solid rubber that fits around a metal band.
+They tend to be smaller than pneumatic forklift tires and cost less.
+They’re also easier to maintain than pneumatic tires.
+Yet, their traction is inferior to that of pneumatic tires, especially when used outdoors.

-Keep in mind that cushion and pneumatic tires require different frames.
-This means the tires can’t be switched out if the work changes.
-Cushion tires go on forklifts designed for them.
-Pneumatics go on forklifts designed for pneumatics.
-There is no interchanging.
+Keep in mind that cushion and pneumatic tires require different frames, too.
+This means the tires can’t be switched out for one another.

 Once you have the right type of tire for your forklift, you still have options in terms of tread styles.
 These include: